Skip to main content

 If you have access to other parking

-A bay will not normally be given if you have access to a driveway, garage or other off-street parking.
+A bay will not normally be given if you have access to a suitable driveway, garage or other off-street parking.

 How to apply